Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Written or authored by Attorney Robert Bailey Jr, who possesses a Juris Doctorate in Law from Widener University School of Law and is a Licensed Attorney.

-Are Criminal Records or Arrest Records Public Information in Washington, DC?
+Are Criminal or Arrest Records Public Information in Washington D.C.?

 These government repositories function as a sort of search engine and are usually the easiest way to find information on daily arrests, past convictions, and other criminal record information.
-And as seen in our Washington DC public records search guide, there are many other types of records that can be accessed as well.
+And as seen in the Washington DC public information search process, there are many other types of records that can be accessed as well.

 Both Federal and Washington DC’s FOIA laws allow government agencies to provide a public records repository with comprehensive criminal and arrest record information.
 This access, however, comes with limitations from both local and federal FOIA laws as to when and how certain criminal and arrest records are authorized to be released.